sciZer0/7/v/README.md

-<b>Predefined Problems of Bitcoin </b>
+<b>About Fundamental Problems of Bitcoin </b>

-Why were all the fundamental problems of Bitcoin – including the terrible Gini and inefficiency – predefined?
+Why were all fundamental problems of Bitcoin – including the terrible Gini and inefficiency – predefined?

 This is because Bitcoin was the first decentralized token and the creator had to use only reliable solutions – not necessarily simultaneously efficient but necessarily extremely-reliable.